Exiv2/exiv2/README-CONAN.md

 | **profile setting**  | compiler.runtime=MT | compiler.runtime=MTd |

 If you receive a linker warning concerning LIBCMT, it is because you are attempting to link libraries which have been built with different run-time libraries.
-You should everything with dynamic or static run-time.
+You should do everything with dynamic or static run-time.
 It is OK to build static libraries that use the dynamic run-time library.

 ### Changing profile settings with the conan command